jackyzha0/jackyzha0.github.io/content/thoughts/project-list.md

 	- rename concepts to be more atomic
 - https://locomotivemtl.github.io/locomotive-scroll/
 -   aws for web3
--   tool to interop between different graph representations
+-   tool to [interopability](thoughts/interopability.md) between different graph representations
 	-   e.g. Notion to Roam to Obsidian
 	-   CommonGraph??
 -   on-chain oracles for integrating real world information